-The roll-out of smart meters will play an important part in Britain's transition to a low-carbon economy and help us meet some of the long-term challenges we face in ensuring an affordable, secure and sustainable energy supply.
+The roll-out of smart meters will play an important part in Britain's transition to a low-carbon economy.
+It will help us meet some of the long-term challenges that we face in ensuring an affordable, secure and sustainable energy supply.

 We understand the importance of home energy conservation and the influence we have with our residents to significantly improve the energy efficiency of all residential accommodation across the district.

 - 2013-2015 Home Energy Conservation Act (HECA) Plan